 Sectional host schools shall receive \$365.00 for hosting the boys and \$365.00 for the girls meet, and must submit its results via the Internet to the IHSA Office.
 Computer scoring is preferred.
 Host school is to pay for all local expense and issue checks to the officials.
-IHSA will reimburse the host school \$25.00 per race for official's fees, upon receiving the completed Financial Report.
-Schools must complete a Financial report even if gate is not charged at your meet.
+IHSA will reimburse the host school \$35.00 per race for the Meet Referee and \$25.00 per race for Clerk/Starter official fees, upon receiving the completed Financial Report.
+Sectional host schools must complete their Financial report, even if gate is not charged at your meet.
 In addition, all Sectional meets shall abide by the IHSA Royalty Policy included in the current IHSA Official Handbook and/or the IHSA Handbook.

-C. State Final Parking Fee: PLEASE REMEMBER TO INFORM YOUR PARENTS AND FANS Admission fees will be collected at each of the parking lots in or adjacent to Detweiller Park.
+- C. State Final Parking Fee: PLEASE REMEMBER TO INFORM YOUR PARENTS AND FANS Admission fees will be collected at each of the parking lots in or adjacent to Detweiller Park.
 The fees for Cars = \$10.00; Van (extended 15 passenger type) = \$15.00; Bus = \$25.00.
 The IHSA encourages spectators to take advantage of this admission price.
 Obviously it is far more economical to share the ride with others attending this event.
 The admission price is the same for a car containing four people or only one person.
 The prices are per vehicle, not the number of people in the vehicle.
-Schools, coaches and athletes are encouraged to share this information with their fans.

-D. Contestant Expenses: Neither the State Association nor the local tournament management will assume responsibility for any contestant expenses of any kind.
+Schools, coaches and athletes are encouraged to share this information with their fans. - D. Contestant Expenses: Neither the State Association nor the local tournament management will assume responsibility for any contestant expenses of any kind.